ready for 7.2 point release

 The shares show next to Extra parameters a drop down that says no by default.
 It does not matter what you change it to, ok or no, the options still appear in smb.conf.
 This drop down seems like an unfinished feature.
 Recommend we remove it.

-#3 Updated by bigfoot65 over 6 years ago
+#3 Updated by bigfoot65 almost 7 years ago

 The Workgroup settings works the same as the user edit screen.
 There is a change button and when selected, it says the change was made.
 The workgroup remains changeable afterwards.

 It would make more sense for there to be an edit button, then when the edit is finished, it displays the new name and then the field would not be selectable until you choose edit.